autopilotpattern/mysql/README.md

 - The `onChange` handlers on the other replicas will automatically detect the change in what node is the primary, and will execute `CHANGE MASTER` to change their replication source to the new primary.
 - At any point after this, we use `docker exec` to run `STOP SLAVE` on the new primary and can tear down the old primary if it still exists.

-### Optional standby

-By default, the primary performs the backup snapshots.
-For deployments with high transactional volumes it might make sense to use a standby instance to perform snapshots so as not to use resources on the primary during the snapshot.
-Passing the flag `USE_STANDBY=yes` to the containers at startup will cause one instance to be reserved for this use and not serve queries.

 ---

 ## Running the cluster